 Our public policy experts specialize in housing, smart growth, land use, transportation, urban planning, and data-driven decision making

 AARP is working in all 50 states — as well as in Washington, D.C., Puerto Rico and the U.S. Virgin Islands.
 All are involved in the AARP Livable Communities initiative

-AARP researchers conduct surveys and gather information about housing, transportation, communities and more
+AARP researchers conduct surveys and gather information about (among other topics) housing, transportation and community needs

 Public Places and Outdoor Spaces

 Workshops and Conferences